Stephen Morgan (British politician): Parliamentary career

-At the snap 2017 general election, Morgan was elected to Parliament as MP for Portsmouth South with 41% of the vote and a majority of 1,554.
-In his victory speech Morgan said: "Portsmouth had voted for hope".
-He later said: "It has been a dream of mine to be an MP ever since I joined the party at the age of 16".
+At the 2017 general election, Morgan was elected to Parliament as MP for Portsmouth South with 41% of the vote and a majority of 1,554.

 He is an officer on the Key Cities APPG, Cycling APPG, and LGBT Labour, and a member of the Fabian Society.

 Morgan frequently speaks out on veterans' issues citing Portsmouth's naval history and his own grandfather's military service as his motivation.
 On 3 April 2019 he hosted a Westminster Hall debate calling on the government to take further action on reducing veteran suicide.
 During the debate Morgan called on the Government to begin recording veterans' suicide, claiming this will improve mental health support services for the armed forces and veterans.

 Morgan has criticised spending cuts to schools and colleges.
 He set up the "Inspiring Fratton" awards to inspire people from his home district to "aim high, work hard, and achieve their dreams".

-In Parliament, Morgan has served as Parliamentary Private Secretary (PPS) to Andrew Gwynne, the Shadow Secretary of State for Communities and Local Government, and on the Public Accounts Committee.
+In Parliament, Morgan has served as Parliamentary private secretary (PPS) to Andrew Gwynne, the Shadow Secretary of State for Communities and Local Government, and on the Public Accounts Committee.
 From July 2019 until April 2020, he served in the Shadow Communities and Local Government team as a Shadow Minister.
 The brief included policy areas such as adult social care, children's services, faith and community cohesion, welfare reform and debt services to community pubs.

-Morgan has vowed to not report constituents to the Home Office for immigration enforcement.

 At the 2019 general election, Morgan was re-elected as MP for Portsmouth South with an increased vote share of 48.6% and an increased majority of 5,363.